 I don’t want anyone to misinterpret my tone or intent here because I know how this section can come across.
 The point of my blog is to point out what I feel is wrong with the Chinese metaphysics field and how things can be improved.

 There’s a belief in this field that you can never be good at feng shui if you don’t know astronomy (not astrology) because the founding theories of feng shui are all tied to astronomy.
-If a feng shui master can only tell you what colour to paint your house and how to arrange your furniture during a feng shui audit, you might want to go back in history and find out how our ancestors approached this field and reconsider of the feng shui master you engaged is taking his or her job seriously.
+Suppose a feng shui master can only tell you what colour to paint your house and how to arrange your furniture during a feng shui audit.
+In that case, you might want to go back in history and find out how our ancestors approached this field and reconsider of the feng shui master you engaged is taking his or her job seriously.

-There is a reason why a feng shui Period is 20 years and why each of the nine Flying Stars has a certain element tagged to it.
-If your feng shui master is unable to answer such questions, you’ll know he or she didn’t bother going into the history and philosophy of the art.
+There is a reason why a feng shui Period is 20 years and why each of the nine Flying Stars has a certain element tagged.
+If your feng shui master cannot answer such questions, you’ll know he or she didn’t bother going into the history and philosophy of the art.
 Whether or not they can be good at what they do with such an attitude – I’ll leave that for you to decide.

 I’ve had many clients who ended up getting the wrong advice from other feng shui masters and they are the ones that you see ranking on the first page of Google.
 Although I have to say it’s part of their fate that this happened, it’s a pity they didn’t get a chance to benefit from feng shui.